 In this Twirl Weddings guide, we have a detailed comparison of VS1 vs VVS1 Diamonds.

 This comparison will address several queries, such as:

 - Is VS1 considered a favorable clarity grade?

 A VS1 diamond is a type of diamond that has been evaluated as “Very Slightly Included.”
 It falls under the category of Very Slightly Included clarity, which includes two grades: VS1 and VS2.
 VS1 diamonds are a step up from VS2 diamonds and have superior clarity.

 What is a VVS1 Diamond?

 A VVS1 diamond is categorized as “Very, Very Slightly Included” in terms of clarity grade.
 Similar to VS clarity diamonds, the VVS clarity range also includes two grades: VVS1 and VVS2.
 Unsurprisingly, a VVS1 diamond is considered to have superior clarity when compared to VVS2 diamonds.

-If you’re not well-versed in diamond clarity, I highly recommend checking out our comprehensive Diamond Clarity guide.
+If you’re not well-versed in diamond clarity, I highly recommend checking out our comprehensive Diamond Clarity Learning Guide.
 It provides a detailed analysis of why clarity is important when selecting a diamond.

 However, if you’re already knowledgeable or simply looking for a brief overview, here’s what you need to know.